Workers’ Compensation for Permanent Total Disability

-The amount and duration of workers’ compensation benefits depends on several factors, including the type and severity of the worker’s injury.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help workers understand their legal options based on the specific circumstances of their case.
+The amount and duration of workers’ compensation benefits depend on several factors, including the type and severity of the worker’s injury.
+An experienced workers’ compensation lawyer can help you understand your legal options based on the specific circumstances of your case.

 Generally, those with work-related disabilities may be eligible for any of the following types of benefits:

 Temporary Total Disability: Those who are unable to return to work due to their injuries will be classified as having a temporary total disability and will receive two-thirds of their average weekly wage up to a cap set by the Pennsylvania Department of Labor & Industry.